karmaniverous/stan/.stan/system/stan.system.md

 Primary objective — Plan-first

 - Finish the swing on the development plan:
-  - Ensure `<stanPath>/system/stan.todo.md` (“development plan” / “dev plan” / “implementation plan” / “todo list”) exists and reflects the current state (requirements + implementation).
+  - Ensure `<stanPath>/system/stan.todo.md` (“development plan” / “dev
+    plan” / “implementation plan” / “todo list”) exists and reflects the current state (requirements + implementation).
   - If outdated: update it first (as a patch with Full Listing + Patch) using the newest archives and script outputs.
-Record a brief refactor note under `<stanPath>/refactors/`.
   - Only after the dev plan is current should you proceed to code or other tasks for this turn (unless the user directs otherwise).

 MANDATORY Dev Plan update (system-level):